 The Hypersomnia Foundation (HF) is pleased to present our Research Award Program.
 We offer research award funding to support medical students, physician residents and fellows, postdoctoral fellows, and other researchers studying non-cataplectic hypersomnias (e.g., IH, NT2 and KLS).

-Applications are accepted on a rolling basis to support various projects, and awards of $1,000-$5,000, on average, will be made (along with honorable mentions).
+Applications are accepted on a rolling basis to support various projects.
 Awardees will be expected to produce a written summary of their findings at the conclusion of the funding period.
 The Hypersomnia Foundation is hopeful that these research awards will help to unlock the mysteries of IH.

 The main goals of our Research Award Program are twofold: